Gametoast/Documentation/StarWarsBattlefront/LuaPrograms/Readme.md

 ```

-Of Particular interest is the -l option, which lists out the lua code and can be used to decompile compiled lua files.
+Of Particular interest is the -l option, which lists out the lua byte code in a human-readable format and can be used to decompile compiled lua files.

 Lua 4.0 manual: https://www.lua.org/manual/4.0/